choishingwan/PRS-Tutorial/docs/plink.md

 # Background
-In this section, we will try to calculate polygenic risk score using `plink` to illustrate some common procedure performed by PRS software.
+In this section of the tutorial you will use four different software programs to compute PRS from the base and target data that you QC'ed in the previous two sections.
+On this page, you will compute PRS using the popular genetic analyses tool `plink` - while `plink` is not a dedicated PRS software, each of the steps required to compute PRS using the C+T standard approach can be performed in `plink` and carrying out this multi-step process can be a good way to learn the processes involved in computing PRS (which are typically performed automatically by PRS software).

 # Required Data

-In previous sections, we have generated the following files
+In the previous sections, we have generated the following files:

 |File Name | Description|
 |:-:|:-:|